-Cardinals take RB Stepfan Taylor with fifth-round selection in 2013 NFL Draft
+The Arizona Cardinals selected Stanford running back Stepfan Taylor with their fifth-round (No. 140) pick in the 2013 NFL Draft.

 Taylor, the team’s first offensive skill player taken in the draft, rushed for 1,530 yards and 13 touchdowns during the 2012 season.
 During his career in Palo Alto, he also set the school’s rushing record with 4,300 yards.